Kan1shka9/CIS5200-Big-Data/Notes/1_Hadoop-Core.md

 - File system written in Java
 - Sits on top of a native filesystem - ``ext3, ext4 or xfs``
+- HDFS performs best with a modest number of large files
+	- Millions, rather than billions, of files
+	- Each file typically 100MB or more
+- HDFS is optimized for large, streaming reads of files
+	- Rather than random reads

 ![hadoop](images/1/5.png)